victorinknov/cinecstasy/README.md

 On main folder **(\cinecstasy\)** press <kbd> SHIFT </kbd> and click with right button of the mouse.
 Choose 'Open powershell window here'.
 Follow steplist below.

 If you're using a Linux Machine:
-Open your shell and go to main projects folder, man.
-If you are using linux you know this.
+Open your shell and go to main project folder, man.
+If you are using linux you know how 2do this.

 ## Steplist
 1. **Cloning / extracting**: clone or extract this repository to your DESKTOP.